Your data privacy strategy and your employees

 Create a privacy first culture

-Creating a privacy first culture from top to bottom is key to successfully implementing any compliance/privacy management program.
+Creating a privacy first culture from top to bottom is key to successfully implementing any data compliance/privacy strategy.

 Send all your employees a link to download PrivacyWallet (it’s free!) to protect their own data, increase privacy awareness and develop habits that minimise privacy risk, both at work and at home.